-We hope this site will enable orienteers and others to learn more about our national squad members.
+We hope this site will enable orienteers and others who are interested to learn more about our national squad members.
 To follow their training and competitions, to find out more about other activities they pursue, and most important follow and support their progress when they wear the GB colours in the international competition calendar.

 The TV coverage of major events, with English language commentary, can be an enthralling experience, with the action illustrated with many cameras and by skilful use of the GPS tracking.
 Also, many of the athletes write well about orienteering, their training and their personal experiences, not just on physical and technical matters, but often very much on the themes of self-awareness and strength of mind that characterise our sport.

 We will aim to provide information about all of the above, and believe that increased awareness of our international team will be a good thing for the sport's development, especially with younger people, the next generation of orienteering athletes.